didiersmith/steve/chapters/monkeybot.md

 Eventually, when it became clear that neither Russell, Vincent, nor Stacy could be easily talked into violently attacking a stranger, Steve and his companion broke out into smiles.

 "Congratulations!" cheered Steve.
 "You passed the test.
 Meet Gabe, everyone!"
 He gestured to his companion, who smiled and bowed.
-"Gabe was a huge healp in the early days with this project.
+"Gabe was a huge help in the early days with this project.
 I brought him in to show him how far we've come."

 Russell's head was filled with questions.
 "Does anyone ever fail this test?" he asked, firstly.